DecisionsDev/odm-rpa-invoicing-sample/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Invoicely_Create.png" width="75%"></img>

-## Automating invoice creation with IBM RPA
+## Step 1: Automating invoice creation with IBM RPA

+Our first step consists of recording an Automation Anywhere task

 ### Creating the Invoice

-The [Create Invoice](./assets/Create%20Invoice.atmx) script creates an invoice in Invoicely, given a unit price, a quantity, an order id and an item description.
+The [Create Invoice.atmx](./assets/Create%20Invoice.atmx) task creates an invoice in Invoicely, given a unit price, a quantity, an order id, an item description, a tax rate, and a client first name and last name.

 1. Login, create Invoice, set order ID, description and quantity